BPA in food packaging

 - change the nature, substance or quality of the food

-BPA may be used in plastic materials and articles intended to come into contact with food, so long as no more than 0.05 milligrams per kilogram migrates into the food.
-EU rules forbid migration of BPA from varnishes and coatings intended to be in contact with infant formula, baby foods and products intended for young children.
+BPA may be used in food contact materials, so long as no more than 0.05 milligrams per kilogram migrates into the food.
+EU rules forbid migration of BPA from varnishes and coatings intended to be in contact with:

 The Food Contact Materials Team can provide more information about the safety of bisphenol-A (BPA) used in the food industry.
 You can contact them by email at FoodContactMaterial@gov.uk.
 Alternatively, you can call the Food Standards Agency Food Contact Materials Team Helpline on Tel 020 7276 8555.